full-stack-devs-learn/niantic-2024-sprint-2-team-4/README.md

 **3. What would I do the same?**
 The pair programming technique was highly effective for this project, fostering a collaborative environment that encouraged constant feedback and shared learning.
-I would continue to use this approach, whenever possible, as it helped us stay on track and improve code quality.
+I would continue to use this approach, whenever possible, as it helped me stay on track and improve code quality.

 **4. If I had more time, what would I add to the project?**
 SO MUCH!
 Some of the things would be:
-* User Authentication and Profile Management: Adding user authentication would allow us to save individual user scores and progress, enabling a more personalized experience where users could track their quiz history.
+* User Authentication and Profile Management: Adding user authentication would allow us to save individual user scores and progress, enabling a more personalized experience where users could track their quiz history, add favorite quizzes, etc.
 * Additional Quiz Features: We would add features like quiz categories, timed quizzes, or randomized question order to increase replayability and challenge levels.
 * Leaderboard: Implementing a leaderboard would add a competitive aspect to the app, allowing users to see how their scores compare to others.
 * Quiz Management: Adding functionality for administrators to manage quizzes directly through the application.
 This would include the ability to create new quizzes, edit existing ones, and delete quizzes without needing to modify the database manually.
 Implementing a user-friendly interface for managing quizzes would not only streamline the process but also make the application more versatile and user-centric.